Ticker

 • Monthly "tune-up" sessions for known commands

-• Quarterly, new tricks learning to prevent cognitive decline
+• Quarterly, learn new tricks learning to prevent cognitive decline

 • Annual refreshers for less-used skills (like "stay" at BBQs)